 If your car is damaged by a landslide caused by nearby construction, you may be in luck.
 The construction company may pay to repair the damage caused by their work.
 They must carry insurance on their project and in some cases, may pay directly to continue their project and maintain good relations with the public.

-Landslides are often excluded in home insurance policies, so if you live in an area that's prone to them, you may want to add coverage for your home.
-A landslide will usually be covered by your comprehensive automotive insurance policy.
+Landslides are often excluded in home insurance policies, so if you live in an area that's prone to them, you may want to add coverage to your policy.
+A landslide that damages your vehicle is usually be covered by your auto policy’s comprehensive coverage.

 Whether you hit a pothole and damage your car's suspension or your windshield is cracked by a rock while you're on the highway, your car insurance will provide coverage within your policy's terms.